Lizard Peninsula · TR12

 Why Gweek is its own job.

 Conservation Area covers the riverside village; AONB and Helford SSSI across the parish.
 River views and ecology constraints weigh on every application.
+That sets the scene before any design work begins.
 For full build package specifically, parts of Gweek sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; coastal salt-laden air around Gweek drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Gweek project as a TR12-area job first — not a generic Cornwall job with a postcode bolted on.
+It's the kind of detail that decides whether a Gweek application gets approved at eight weeks or stalls in committee.
+The Edwardian houses above the river that dominate Gweek (and continue out toward Mawnan Smith) set the tone for any full build package scheme here.

 Planning note